szymon-sawicki/shopping/README.md

 ### TODO

-At first domain layer must be ready (with javadoc stubs and tests !)

-- check if all domain objects are correct
+next tasks:

+* write validators for product and shopping classes

+Domain layer:

 - add utility interfaces to domain objects
 - write tests to all domain objects
 - write javadoc comments to all classes in domain

+Service layer:

+when domain layer will be ready!

+1. at first method names and tests
+2. implementation of service methods